itsmeipg/mpv-config/README.md

 # In progress
 - Update SSimDownscaler/Check other shaders/scripts to update.
 - Add interpolation submenu instead of single toggle.
 Add options for tscale, tscale-clamp, tscale-radius, tscale-blur.
 Add profiles.
-- Change tscale-radius in mpv.conf to .955 and tscale-clamp to 0.
+- Maybe change tscale-radius in mpv.conf to .955 and tscale-clamp to 0.
 - Add deinterlace.
 Remove auto-deinterlace script.
-Add footnote that shows if video current video is interlaced.
+Add footnote that shows if current video is interlaced.
 - Update README.md pictures.
 - Work on uosc-subtitle-settings.lua.
 Replace radio buttons with active state.
 Clean up code logic.
 - Test if audio-normalize-downmix has an effect on sofalizer.